 Calling credit can be added separately, the rate is 2 KES/min.

-Topping up a Faiba sim card can easily be done online through their app, however you need to register an Mpesa account, etc. Not preferably for tourists.
+Topping up a Faiba sim card can be done through their app, however you need to register an Mpesa account.
+Not preferably for tourists.
 Topping up with other providers can be done literally everywhere on the side of the road at one of the million kiosks.
-I am NOT exaggerating!
-LOL

-After I showed you the weak network, this is another reason why I would NOT recommend tourists to buy a Faiba sim card in Kenya.
+This is another reason why I would not directly recommend a Faiba sim card for tourists.

 Telkom